This topic describes how to:

-When you load a page in the Optimizely editor, you may see a warning at the top of the editor that reads: "We have loaded your site using compatibility mode — you can still edit your page, but some site functionality might be missing" or "You're in Compatibility Mode."
+When you load a page in the Optimizely Web Experimentation editor, you may see a warning at the top of the editor that reads: "We have loaded your site using compatibility mode—you can still edit your page, but some site functionality might be missing" or "You're in Compatibility Mode."
 This compatibility mode message means you may be encountering an issue with mixed content.

-You can use the Optimizely desktop app instead of the browser app to avoid the compatibility mode issue (and take advantage of additional features like device emulation).
-Please note, if you are attempting to load gated content, site that requires a login, see Troubleshooting: Cannot load a password-protected, gated, or session-specific page in the editor.
+You can use the Optimizely Web Experimentation desktop app instead of the browser app to avoid the compatibility mode issue (and take advantage of additional features like device emulation).
+Please note, if you are attempting to load gated content, site that requires a login, see Troubleshoot: Cannot load a password-protected, gated, or session-specific page in the editor.

-Compatibility mode is triggered when your browser's security settings block mixed content or keep insecure (HTTP) content from being loaded into the Optimizely editor's secure (HTTPS) page.
-As a result, there are two ways you can avoid compatibility mode and prevent the Optimizely editor from blocking insecure content:
+Compatibility mode is triggered when your browser's security settings block mixed content or keep insecure (HTTP) content from being loaded into the Optimizely Web Experimentation editor's secure (HTTPS) page.
+As a result, there are two ways you can avoid compatibility mode and prevent the Optimizely Web Experimentation editor from blocking insecure content:

 Load your page securely via HTTPS

 What's compatibility mode?

 Resolving compatibility mode in Google Chrome browsers